CSEC-NITH/blog/_posts/2017-07-06-hitchhikers-guide-to-cp.md

 +   **Declaring arrays of size smaller than required.** This results in Runtime Error.
 Check if array size is enough for all possible test cases and increase it, if required.

++   **Declaring arrays of large fix sizes ($$~ 10^4$$ to $$10^7$$) inside main.** This causes segmentation fault and can be fixed by declaring array outside of main.
+The reason being that variables declared inside main goes into stack and outside goes into heap inside the memory.
+Stack is smaller in size as compared to heap and stack overflow occurs when array of large size is declared inside of main.

 +   **Using int in place of long long and float in place of double.** Using int when an integer having value greater than $$2 * 10^9$$ is to be stored will cause an integer overflow and program will give Wrong answer.
 Use long long when integer is upto $$10^{18}$$.
-Double is having more precision as compared to float and hence, must be prefered over float.
+Double is having more precision as compared to float and hence, must be preferred over float.

 +   **Comparing floats or doubles.** Float and double do not have infinite precision.
 One can't just directly check for two floating point values for equality.